Sacred Ceremonies

 THE SACRED CONTAINER:

-Conduct: It needs to be stated clearly that a ceremony is a sacred space.
-It is not acceptable to explore or project romantic or sexual feelings on any person in the ceremony that you are not in a relationship with, before, during, or immediately after.
-This applies to everyone, including those facilitating the work.
-We create a safe place for each person to receive the personal healing that they came to receive from the medicine.
-We all agree to stay on premises for Saturday night until we close the ceremony the next morning.
+A ceremony is a sacred space.
+It is not appropriate to pursue, explore, or project romantic or sexual energy toward anyone with whom you are not already in an established relationship—before, during, or immediately after the ceremony.
+This applies to everyone, including facilitators and helpers.
+Our shared commitment is to create a safe, grounded environment in which each participant can receive the healing they came for.
+We all agree to remain on the premises from the opening of the ceremony on Saturday night until we formally close the circle the next morning.

-We welcome you to join us in our sacred space and thank you from the bottom of our hearts for sharing the journey with us.
+We welcome you into this sacred space and thank you, from the bottom of our hearts, for sharing this journey with us.

 If you are called, the registration form is pasted again here so you don't have to scroll back up:)